jonnymind/SIRPAS/Books/Base_System.md

 ## Survival Instinct 1-4 (6/3CP) {#BaM-a-survival-instinct}

-All instinctive defence checks and contests get a modifier of +1 per level bought.
+All instinctive defense checks and contests get a modifier of +1 per level bought.